==Deuteronomy 10:1:

 |

-Deuteronomy 10:12:
+==Deuteronomy 10:12:

-And now, Israel, what doth the LORD thy God require of thee, but to fear the LORD thy God, to walk in all his ways, and to love him, and to serve the LORD thy God with all thy heart and with all thy soul, |
+“And now, Israel, what does the Lord your God require of you, but to fear the Lord your God, to walk in all His ways and to love Him, to serve the Lord your God with all your heart and with all your soul,

-The “fear of the LORD” means giving God your Unparalleled Allegiance.
 Deuteronomy exhorts its listeners to have a total commitment to God, involving “all your heart and soul.”
 Fearing God leads to loyalty and obedience.
 It gives us a resolve to stay the course because what we know about God to be true.
 God gets our allegiance, more than our allegiance to any person, country, job, or whatever.
 In all, obedience to Him takes precedence over everything else.
 Who can be more important to obey than the God of the universe?
 Often times the problem we have is that we give our earthly fears so much more weight than they deserve.
 We give more weight to the bigness of our circumstances than we do to the bigness of our God.
 Whether motivated by panic, or something else, we end up making decisions that go against the greater wisdom of loyalty to God, despite how things look on the surface.
 As the well-known Christian artist, Lecrae, says: “We fear circumstances so much because we fear God so little.” – Lecrae Perhaps if we developed a more holistic, healthy fear of God, maybe the anxieties we have today would not carry so much weight. -Newbreak Church |

 And now, Israel, what doth the Lord thy God require of thee,